adap/flower/examples/flower-simulation-step-by-step-pytorch/README.md

 > If you are developing on Windows, it is recommended to make use of the Windows Subsystem for Linux (WSL).
 Check the guide on [how to setup WSL for development on Windows](https://code.visualstudio.com/docs/remote/wsl).

 > \[!NOTE\]
-> These steps represent the very first commands show on the first video.
+> These steps represent the very first commands shown on the first video.
 They `flwr new` command will create a Flower App you can run directly.
-In videos 2-7 you'll learn how to modify the App and add, step by step, the functionality already present in the `my-awesome-app` diredtory in this directory.
-You can use it as reference.
+In videos 2-7 you'll learn how to modify the App and add, step by step, new functionality.
+You can check the `my-awesome-app` directory, which contains the completed code presented in the tutorial videos.

 As presented in the video, we start from a new Python 3.11 environment.
 You only need to activate it and install `flwr`.